 venues.
-The course develops skills in characterisation, improvisation, voice, physicality, acting for film and TV and promotion through a graduated programme of workshops, rehearsals, studio productions, festival work and main house shows.
+The course develops skills in characterisation, improvisation, voice, physicality, acting for film & TV, and self and performance promotion through a graduated programme of workshops, rehearsals, studio productions, festival work and main house shows.
+Regular

 acro-balance alongside diction, inflection, projection and breath control applied to text and improvisation.
 First year training delivers techniques and performance opportunities leading to greater independence of practice and skills application in the second year where the focus shifts to placing student work in industrial contexts such as the Brighton Festival.

 Contextual Studies and career development thread through both years of the course enabling students to choose between industry and BA level study upon successful completion of all units.

 Study hours are split between approximately one third scheduled learning (eg lectures, tutorials, practical classes and workshops) and two thirds guided independent study, which may include 3 weeks' work experience.

 All candidates will be invited to attend an interview/audition.
 Auditions must be from a published play or monologue book - self-written or devised pieces are not appropriate in this instance.

 Minimum UCAS points:

 from one of the following:

 It is strongly advised that all Higher Education applicants will have successfully achieved an A*- C grade in both GCSE Mathematics and English (or equivalent qualification), to enable them to successfully complete their studies at Northbrook College and enhance their future career prospects.